PabloSczn/SET09102_Pablo/week3_workflow.md

 ## Workflow

 In this week's entry, I will document my practical work in mastering GitHub's workflow tools as part of my coursework.
-The main objectives were to demonstrate my proficiency in utilizing GitHub's workflow tools and successfully executing the required operations, which include:
+The main objectives were to demonstrate my ability inusing GitHub's workflow tools and successfully executing this week's tasks, which include:

 - Accepting a task from the project backlog
 - Updating task information appropriately